 An audio recording of an officer that you might have the right to make in one state might run afoul of another state’s laws.
 Wiretapping, electronic surveillance, and eavesdropping laws might prohibit you from recording surreptitiously, without the officer’s knowledge or consent.
 Such laws are meant to protect the privacy interests of citizens—and sometimes even police performing their official duties—in their words that they reasonably believe are and will remain private.

 In some jurisdictions with such laws, courts have found that police have a reasonable expectation that the oral statements they make to citizens “privately” are confidential.
 Where this is the case, the officer’s right to privacy trumps the citizen’s First Amendment right to make a surreptitious recording of the officer.
-This is the state of the law even if a citizen is recording his own arrest or the recording may prove useful as evidence of police misconduct.
-(Com. v.
-Hyde, 434 Mass.
-594 (2001).)

 The right to record doesn’t give you a right to break other laws while recording.
 Among other offenses, your recording could result in an allegation that you have committed disorderly conduct, harassment, stalking, or trespass.
 Whether you can be prosecuted for such crimes will depend on the facts of each case.